j-mnr/gophergo.dev/content/basics/concurrency/_index.md

 tasks?
-It was only **me** that was switching from each task that made it seem like all three got done at the same time (in parallel), but what actually happened is when I was waiting for something to finish, I didn't just stand there 🧍 I picked up another other task.
+It was only **me** that was switching from each task that made it seem like all three got done at the same time (in parallel), but what actually happened is when I was waiting for something to finish, I didn't just stand there 🧍 I picked up another task.

-**I did not do all my tasks at the same time, I did them when they were ready to move to their next steps** This is concurrency.
+**I did not do all my tasks at the same time, I did them when they were ready to move to their next steps** -- this is concurrency.
 If I did each one of them at the same time (Let's say I had two friends come over) then it would be parallelism.
 We can see that in this case 💼 Having a friend watch water boil and another friend watch the washer until it turns off **wouldn't make the process any quicker**